 Grant and Other Receivables - Grants and other receivables includes funds received from Section 501(c)(3) notfor-profits, community-based organizations, and other governmental agencies to promote the Commission's stated objectives.
-The Commission utilizes the allowance method for recognizing bad debts.
-Management has determined that no allowance for bad debts is required.

 Due from the State - California Children and Families Commission includes amounts due from the State of California for Proposition 10 taxes, California Electronic Cigarette Excise Tax (CECET), and Surplus Money Investment Fund revenues.